 Syntax Description trunk (Optional) Configures the trunk port as a spanning tree edge port.
-Command Default lobal setting for the default port type edge that is configured when you entered the type edge default command.
-If you did not configure a global setting, the default ype is normal.
-Command Modes Interface configurat ion mode Command History Release Modification 4.0(0)N1(1a) This command was introduced.
-Usage Guidelines A Caution You should use this topology loop could When a linkup occu without waiting for is command to configure a port in trunk mode as a spanning tree edge port. command only with interfaces that connect to end stations; otherwise, an accidental d cause a data-packet loop and disrupt the switch and network operation. rs, spanning tree edge ports are moved directly to the spanning tree forwarding state the standard forward-time delay.
-Note This is the same fur nctionality that was previously provided by the Cisco-proprietary PortFast feature.
-When you use this o command, the system returns a message similar to the following: host.
-Connecting should only be enabled on ports connected to a single hubs, concentrators, switches, bridges, etc to this ortfast is enabled, can cause temporary bridging loops.
-When you use this command without the trunk keyword, the system returns an additional message similar to the following: %Portfast has been configured on Ethernet1/40 but will only have effect when the interface is in a non-trunking mode.
+Command Default The default is the global setting for the default port type edge that is configured when you entered the spanning-tree port type edge default command.
+If you did not configure a global setting, the default spanning tree port type is normal.
+Command Modes Interface configur ation mode Command History Release Modification 6.0(2)N1(1) This command we introduced.
+Usage Guidelines A Caution You should use thi topology loop cou When a linkup occ without waiting fo his command to configure a port in trunk mode as a spanning tree edge port. is command only with interfaces that connect to end stations; otherwise, an accidental ld cause a data-packet loop and disrupt the switch and network operation. curs, spanning tree edge ports are moved directly to the spanning tree forwarding state or the standard forward-time delay.
+Note This is the same f unctionality that was previously provided by the Cisco-proprietary PortFast feature.
+When you use this command, the system returns a message similar to the following: Warning: portfast should only be enabled on ports connected to a single host.
+Connecting hubs, concentrators, switches, bridges, etc to this interface when portfast is enabled, can cause temporary bridging loops.
+Use with CAUTION When you use this command without the trunk keyword, the system returns an additional message similar to the following: %Portfast has been configured on Ethernet1/40 but will only have effect when the interface is in a non-trunking mode.